Chinese Table (大家好)

-The Chinese Table meets Tuesdays at 8 p.m. and Thursdays at 6 p.m. in Upper Usdan.
+The Chinese Table meets Thursdays at 8 p.m. in Upper Usdan (in front of curritos).
 For details, please see the Events page.

 Open House Photos